-By not placing the pylon positions on any sites of cultural significance (such as the historical mining site), no further action will be necessary as these sites may be over-spanned.
+By not placing the pylon positions on any sites of significance, no further action will be necessary as these sites may be over-spanned.
 The only exception is graves which may not be over-spanned and for which a 20m buffer zone is recommended.
 A final walk-down, to inspect pylon positions, is therefore recommended.